 The Coal Tit has a subtle pinky-yellow front without the black centre line of its Great and Blue cousins, white cheeks,

 black bib and black cap with a distinctive, white "badger" stripe on the nape.
-Shown is the British subspecies,

-to its grey back rather than the blue-grey of continental European birds.
+than those in southern Europe and has a slight olive green tinge to its grey back rather than the blue-grey of continental European birds.

 "They said that's the icing on the cake."